architect-team/arcctl/src/environments/README.md

 # ArcCtl Environments

-Environments represent running instances of [components](../components/) that that are made available to each other for integration.
+Environments represent running instances of [components](../components/) that are made available to each other for integration.
 You likely have environments for things like `production` or `staging`, but may also create private environments for integration testing or everyday development.